 Until a few years ago, laptops were meant mostly for children and young people.
 But, with technology changing almost every day, the young generation is not the only one who is technically savvy these days.

-Even the seniors and elders are jumping on the bandwagon and embracing the newest technology, as they have realized how simplified their lives have become in the modern times.
-Ease of communication, performing utility functions like paying bills as well as a being a major source of entertainment – all these factors are driving the seniors and elders towards catching up with the latest trend.
+Seniors and elders are jumping on the bandwagon and embracing the newest technology since they have realized how it can simplify their lives.
+Ease of communication, performing utility functions like paying bills as well as a being a major source of entertainment – all these factors are driving the seniors and elders to catch up with the latest trends.

 These days, you are just as likely to find seniors hunched over their phones and rapidly tweeting their daily activities as you can find kids and young people posting photos on Instagram.

-Apart from that, seniors and elders are slowly starting to trust technology enough to conduct banking activities and shopping online on their laptops, instead of running to their nearest bank or departmental store as they used to.
+Seniors and elders are starting to trust technology enough to conduct banking activities and shopping online on their laptops, instead of running to their nearest bank or department store like they used to do.

 They can also easily stay in touch with their loved ones through video calls, or indulge in entertainment with movies, music, games and more.

 Choosing the best laptop for seniors and elders is easier said than done.
 As is true in other cases also, a number of factors have to be kept in mind while choosing the most suitable laptop for seniors and elder.

 One of the primary factors to be considered while choosing a laptop is its purpose.
 If you are going to use your laptop for basic functions like sending emails, the occasional browsing through YouTube and Facebook, and watching movies sometimes, then even a basic model will serve your purpose.

 However, if you plan on doing heavy-weight gaming which requires high graphics, or you plan on running some special software on your device, then you would need a more robust laptop.
 You also need to consider the ease of accessibility.